Skip to content

 Conduct a competitive analysis

 In order to create a unique positioning in marketing, you first need to understand how you compare to other companies in your space.
-This can be achieved through strategic competitive intelligence and assists you with understanding aspects like:
+This can be achieved through performing a competitive analysis using competitive intelligence.

 • Who are your main competitors?

-• How much influence does each of your competitors have on each other?
+• How much influence do they have on each other?

 • What key themes are associated with each competitor?

-• Are certain competitors thought of more favourably?
+• Are certain competitors thought of more favorably?

-• What does the consumer like and dislike about them?
+• What do consumers like and dislike about them?

-• How does your organisation compare and contrast amongst others in your category?
+• How does your organization compare and contrast amongst others in your category?

 Plot a market map